WadhahEssam/ksu-gpa/README.md

 ## What is added to the new version :
 - Rebuilt using React.js
-- Retrieving student information from the edugate.
+- Retrieving student information from the edugate website.
 - Add / Remove of subjects.
 - Saving the state in localStorage so application doesn't lose state after reloading.
 - Style changes.